 Ribble Valley is a local government district with borough status within the non-metropolitan county of Lancashire.
 The administrative area is situated to the south and southwest of the Craven Local Plan area.
 The total population of the non-metropolitan district at the 2011 Census was approximately 57,000 people, and the council is based in the town of Clitheroe.

-The administrative area has a size of 583.2km2, and it encompasses a large part of the Forest of Bowland AONB.
-Therefore the administrative area includes a large area of the Bowland Fells SPA.
+The administrative area has a size of 583.2km, and it encompasses a large part of the Forest of Bowland AONB.
+Therefore, the administrative area includes a large area of the Bowland Fells SPA.
 The area is so called due to the River Ribble which flows in its final stages towards its estuary in Preston.

 The Ribble Valley Core Strategy 2008 - 2028 was adopted in December 2014, and sets out the strategic policies that are aimed to realise the vision of the Core Strategy.
 The Core Strategy forms the central document of the Local Development Framework (LDF), establishing the vision, underlying objectives and key principles that will guide the development of the area to 2028.
+The Council state that a new Local Plan is to update the Local Development Framework (LDF) to establish a new vision, underlying objectives and key principles that will guide the development that will guide the development of the Ribble Valley to 2038.
+This will encompass the policies within the existing Core Strategy and the provisions of the Housing and Economic Development DPD.

-Land for residential development will be made available to deliver 4,000 dwellings, estimated at an average annual completion rate of at least 200 dwellings per year over the period 2008 to 2028, in accordance with baseline information.
+Land for residential development is to be made available to deliver 4,000 dwellings, estimated at an average annual completion rate of at least 200 dwellings per year over the period 2008 to 2028, in accordance with baseline information.
 The Council will identify through the relevant "Strategic Housing Land Availability Study" (SHLAA), sites for residential development that are deliverable over a five-year period.
 By reference to the housing land monitoring report and where appropriate Strategic Housing Land Availability Assessments, the Council will endeavour to ensure housing land is identified for the full 15 year period and beyond.
+Ribble Valley Borough Council carried out a HRA Screening Report on their Publication Core Strategy in September 2012.
+It was concluded that the Core Strategy was unlikely to have any significant effects on the European Sites identified, either alone or incombination with other plans or projects.
+It was not proposed to undertake an Appropriate Assessment.